okyeron/OMX-27/README.md

 OMX-27 is a compact DIY hardware MIDI controller and sequencer with RGB LED backlit mechanical key switches.

-Version 3 of the hardware is based on the RP2040 microprocessor
+Version 3 of the hardware is based on the RP2040 microprocessor (Raspberry Pi Pico).

+The firmware also supports earlier hardware versions:
+- **OMX-27 v2**: Teensy 4.0
+- **OMX-27 v1**: Teensy 3.2/3.1

+All three platforms share a unified codebase with platform-specific optimizations.

 Kits and specs are [available here](https://www.denki-oto.com/).

-Information and code for earlier heardware versions is included in the [Archive](Archive/ReadMe.md) directory.

 Dimensions:  313mm x 65mm